 Beth is actively engaged in the industry as a full member of Urban Land Institute (ULI), where she is the chairman of the Executive Conversations Committee and a selected member of the national Public Development and Infrastructure Council and the Health Leaders Network.
 She serves on the regional council of the Society for College and University Planning (SCUP), and is a member of NAIOP.
-She served as president of the Northern Virginia Chapter of or Commercial Real Estate Women (CREW).
+She served as president of the Northern Virginia Chapter of Commercial Real Estate Women (CREW).

 Beth’s extraordinary skillset helps Mary Cook Associates serve its clients with experienced-based knowledge that spurs innovation and makes them a best-in-class partner—advantages that are enabling MCA to change the very nature of the commercial interior design industry.
 She is based in Washington, D.C., which serves as an outpost for MCA and makes access to the firm’s services, as well as the firm’s response time, more expedient.